-Use either a fixed 50 Ω 5× GR-874 type attenuator, or the special variable attenuator, item 11 of the equipment required list.
+Connections between the Type 284 Square Wave Output connector and the sampling head input connector includes attenuation.
+The attenuation can be attained either by fixed 50 Ω GR-874 type attenuators, or the special variable attenuator, item 11 of the equipment required list.